 Patient has suffered minor head trauma with resultant:

 loss of consciousness

-Cerebral haemorrhagic contusions are a type of intracerebral haemorrhage and are common in the setting of significant head injury.
-They are usually characterised on CT as hyperdense foci in the frontal lobes adjacent to the floor of the anterior cranial fossa and in the temporal poles.
+Cerebral hemorrhagic contusions are a type of intracerebral hemorrhage and are common in the setting of significant head injury.
+They are usually characterized on CT as hyperdense foci in the frontal lobes adjacent to the floor of the anterior cranial fossa and in the temporal poles.

 Cerebral herniation, also referred to as acquired intracranial herniation, refers to shift of cerebral tissue from its normal location, into an adjacent space as a result of mass effect.

 There are a number of different patterns of cerebral herniation which describe the type of herni...